webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/is-idolized-by-millions.md

+---
+aliases:
----,aliases:,- is idolized by millions,tags:,- Compendium/CSRD/en/Foci,---
+- is idolized by millions
+tags:
+- Compendium/CSRD/en/Foci
+---

 You're a celebrity and most people adore you.
  ### Intrusion